 Every Teacher is required to adapt the curriculum to ensure access to learning for all children in their class.
 The Teacher Standards 2012 detail the expectations on all teachers, and we at Worstead are proud of our Teachers and their development.
 The Teacher standards are available here.

 Each learner identified as having SEND is entitled to support that is ‘additional to or different from’ a normal differentiated curriculum.
 The type of support is dependent on the individual learning needs, and is intended to enable access to learning and overcome the barrier to the identified barrier to learning .
 This support is described on a provision map, which although does not detail the individual learner names, describes the interventions and actions that we undertake at Worstead school to support learners with SEND across the year groups.
 We modify the provision map regularly, and it changes every half term, as our learners and their needs change.

 Our provision map is shared with Governors who are able to ensure that we monitor the impact of these interventions on learning across the school.

 Funding for SEND

 Worstead school receives funding directly to the school from the Local Authority to support the needs of learners with SEND.
 This is described in an SEND memorandum.
-The amount of funding we received for the financial year 2017-18 is £25,937.
-We receive no high needs funding.
+The amount of funding we received for the financial year 2018-19 is £26,096.
+We currently receive no high needs funding.

 How do we Find Out if this Support is Effective?